-Side-effects of paracetamol are rare and usually mild, although hematological reactions including thrombocytopenia, leucopenia, pancytopenia, neutropenia, and agranulocytosis have been reported.
+Side effects of paracetamol are rare and usually mild, although haematological reactions including thrombocytopenia, leucopenia, pancytopenia, neutropenia, and agranulocytosis have been reported.
 Skin rashes and other hypersentivity reactions occur occasionally.
 Overdosage with paracetamol can result in severe liver damage and sometimes acute renal tubular necrosis.
 Prompt treatment with acetylcysteine or methionine is essential.

 Store at temperatures not exceeding 30°C.